 Four Tips to Improve Your Diet this Summer

-To help our senior friends and caregivers in the Columbus area improve your diet this summer, we’ve pulled together four easy tips to get started:
+To help our senior friends and caregivers improve your diet this summer, we’ve pulled together four easy tips to get started:

 1. Adopt the DASH diet or the Mediterranean diet.
 Both of these lifestyles rank high with nutritionists and physicians.
 They are rich in vitamins, nutrients, and minerals because they are plant-based.
 Each also encourages low consumption of red meat and higher intake of omega-3 rich fish such as tuna and salmon.
 Olive oil is the primary cooking base.